 Stop and Think

-3: The present atmospheric CO2 concentration is 379 ppmv (IPCC, 2007).
+3: The present atmospheric CO2 concentration is 414 ppmv (NOAA's Global Monitoring Lab, 2021).
 Calculate the change in CO2 concentration between the last glacial maximum (~20,000 years ago) and the 18th century, and between the 18th century and today.
 You can assume that the shallowest ice core measurements represent the environmental conditions in the 18th century.
 Why were CO2 and dust concentrations different during the glacial time as compared to the 18th century?

 4: Why are these ice core paleoclimate records so important to our understanding and prediction of climate change?

 5: Note that there were two major warming events representing two deglaciations in the Vostok calculated temperature data.
 Look at how CO2 changes during those deglaciation periods.
 From the data provided in this lab, can you tell which changes first, temperature or CO2 concentration?
 Why is this important?

 Although most of the planet's glacial ice is found near the poles, there are also many mountain glaciers near the equator that can provide scientists with different clues about Earth's climate history, particularly about climate events like El Niño and monsoons, which don't occur near the poles.

 - Read Background Essay: Tropical Ice Cores Measure Climate (Acrobat (PDF) 46kB Jul4 11).